h8d13/Vase/README.md

 ---

-A testing suite to run VMs and perform Archlinux system installations.
+A testing suite to run VMs and development platforn to perform Archlinux system installations.

 > Made to be able to test future installs without going into BIOS. **Without a USB or without an ISO.**
 > Or test other distros from Arch without learning all the QEMU docs.